-Power market simulations 2.4.2
+Power market simulations

 Power market simulations incorporate solely the electricity sector.
-They can be considered a special case of multi-sectorial market simulations.
+They can be seen as a special case of multi-sectorial market simulations.
 Interactions with other sectors can be modelled exogenously.
 Power market simulations are used to calculate the cost-optimal dispatch of generation units.
-This is done under the constraint that the demand for electricity is fulfilled, considering demand-side response (DSR), in each bidding area and in every modelled time step.6 In addition to the dispatch of generation and demand (if modelled endogenously), power market simulations also compute the market exchanges between bidding areas and corresponding marginal costs for every time step.
+This is done under the constraint that the demand for electricity is fulfilled, taking demand-side response (DSR) into account, in each bidding area and in every modelled time step.
+In addition to the dispatch of generation and demand (if modelled endogenously), power market simulations also compute the market exchanges between bidding areas and corresponding marginal costs for every time step.

-The simulations consider several constraints, such as:
+The simulations take into account several constraints, such as:

-- > The flexibility and availability of thermal generating units; - > Hydrologic conditions impacting hydro generating units; - Wind and solar generation profiles;
+- The flexibility and availability of thermal generating units;

+- Hydrologic conditions impacting hydro generating units;

+- Wind and solar generation profiles;

-- Load profiles; and - > The occurrence of outages.
+- Load profiles; and

+- The occurrence of outages.